sparkflows/sparkflows-docs/docs/databricks/databricks-connections.rst

 Global Connections
 ------------------

 The admin user can configure the global connections.
-These are available for use to all the users logged into Fire Insights.
+These are available for all the users logged into Fire Insights.

 Group Level Connections